629 N. Main Street,

-The Dream Theater in Russell, Kansas was originally opened in 1923 as The Mainstreet Theater.
+The Dream Theater in Russell, Kansas was originally opened on August 4, 1924 as the Mainstreet Theater.
 In 1935 it was renovated and renamed the Dream Theater with a seating capacity given as 590.
 In 1947, fire destroyed the old movie house.

 Two years later, the New Dream Theater with a seating capacity of 425 was opened on the same site.
 For the next 51 years, the Dream Theater was just that – a majestic, Art Deco style single screen movie house delighting local audiences.
 The Dream Theater survived into the next century, but was finally closed in May 2000 by B&B Theatres.

 As soon it closed, the Keep The Dream Alive Committee spurred into action, paid the $6,000 back taxes, and raised an additional $20,000 to reopen the cinema.

 Now run by a volunteer staff and open only on the weekends, the Dream Theater is alive again.